-Chatting with my sister-in-law Pauline who also had a plot on the same allotment site, until she moved away this year.
+Chatting with my sister-in-law Pauline who also had a plot on the same allotment site, until she moved away last year.
 She has not had much luck growing swede in the past.

 Resistant to both clubroot and powdery mildew, Gowrie is very winter hardy due to the high dry matter.
 Perfect to use throughout autumn and into the new year from October to late January.